mashaal/wild-cherry/README.md

 ![MinTTY Preview](images/mintty.png)

 MinTTY is used by many projects, including cygwin, babun, wsltty, and MSYS2.
-The following instructions assume your copy of mintty is recent enough to support themes (mintty in my babun install is too old)
+The following instructions assume your copy of mintty is recent enough to support themes (mintty in my babun install is too old).
+Unfortunately, there's no support for emoji, so those won't look nice.

 **Activating**
 1. Open your mintty environment